Xechorizo/KeepErSafe/README.md

 - No more modders or hackers!

 __RDR2__
-- Install KeepErSafe.
+- Install KeepErSafe and enable "RDR2" checkbox at the bottom.
-- Have your friends install KeepErSafe.
+- Have your friends install KeepErSafe and enable "RDR2" checkbox at the bottom.
 - Open the Change Appearance screen from the in-game menu.
 - Click "Enable" to kick everyone but you out of your session.
 - Return to the game.